 RUN step in the following Dockerfile, the

-update command is not rerun, leaving you with an out-of-date apt cache.
+update command isn't rerun, leaving you with an out-of-date apt cache.

-FROM debian:9 RUN apt-get update RUN apt-get install -y nginx
+FROM debian:11 RUN apt-get update RUN apt-get install -y nginx

 Instead, merge the two commands in a single

-FROM debian:9 RUN apt-get update && \ apt-get install -y nginx
+FROM debian:11 RUN apt-get update && \ apt-get install -y nginx

 Remove unnecessary tools

 To protect your apps from attackers, try to reduce the attack surface of your app by removing any unnecessary tools.
 For example, remove utilities like netcat, which you can use to create a reverse shell inside your system.
-If netcat is not present in the container, the attacker has to find another way.
+If netcat isn't in the container, the attacker has to find another way.

-This best practice is true for any workload, even if it is not containerized.
-The difference is that it is much simpler to implement with containers than it is with classic virtual machines or bare-metal servers.
+This best practice is true for any workload, even if it isn't containerized.
+The difference is that this best practice is optimized for containers, rather than classic VMs or bare-metal servers.

-Some of those tools might be useful for debugging.
-For example, if you push this best practice far enough, exhaustive logs, tracing, profiling, and Application Performance Management systems become almost mandatory.
+When you remove unnecessary tools, this can also help you improve your debugging processes.
+For example, if you implement this best practice fully enough, exhaustive logs, tracing, and profiling systems can become almost mandatory.
 In effect, you can no longer rely on local debugging tools because they are often highly privileged.

 File system content